dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_9.md

 * equal names: \\[{ }\over{ [a = a]P  \stackrel{τ}{→} P }\\]
 * disequal names: \\[{ }\over{ [a ≠ b]P  \stackrel{τ}{→} P }\\]

-### Question
+### Task
 As the π-calculus is a Turing complete model of computation, we looked at restricted models to obtain some decidability results.
 In particular, we looked at the $ν$-free π-calculus.
-Can you solve the covering problem for the $ν$-free π-calculus with test for name equality?
+Extend the method to solve the covering problem for the $ν$-free π-calculus with test for name equality.